ghedo/grooved/README.md

 tools like [beets] [beets] instead of implementing yet another music database.
 Life gets so much better once you let other people do the hard work.

+The project is composed of the following components:

+* [grooved] [grooved]: the music player daemon.
+* [groovectl] [groovectl]: a command-line client to grooved.
+* grooved-mmkeys: an additional daemon that listens for X11 multimedia keys events, and changes grooved playback state accordingly.

 [mpv]: http://mpv.io/
 [beets]: http://beets.radbox.org/